 Even your favorite furry pal could find stylish accessories at Cherry Tree Lane!

 Accessories for your dog!

 Author P.L.
 Travers brought magic to 17 Cherry Tree Lane with the arrival of Mary Poppins to this fictitious address in London.
-Shopkeepers at The Dress Shop at Cherry Tree Lane in the Marketplace Co-Op of Disney Springs send shoppers on their way with nostalgic outfits.
+Shopkeepers at The Dress Shop at Cherry Tree Lane in the Marketplace Co-Op of Disney Springs used to send shoppers on their way with nostalgic outfits.

 - Avoid weekends; browse on a weekday morning.

 Contact Us, Follow Us on Twitter, or comment below.
 What Disney dress or accessory is on your wish list?